NEST

 For example, if in the Chemistry section, the SMAS is 9.6 for general category students, then the SMAS for OBC students would be 8.64 (90% of 9.6).

-5. SMAS for SC/ST/Divyangjan students would be 50% of respective SMAS for general category students.
+5. SMAS for SC/ST students would be 50% of respective SMAS for Unreserved category students.

 Overall cut-off or Minimum Admissible Percentile (MAP)

-(a) In addition to SMAS, a candidate is required to score equal to or above a total Minimum Admissible Percentile (MAP), to get a merit rank.
+In addition to SMAS, a candidate is required to score equal to or above a total Minimum Admissible Percentile (MAP), to get a merit rank.
+Category-wise MAP for NEST 2026 will be announced along with the declaration of results.

-(b) A candidate scoring less than the above MAP would not be allotted any merit rank and would not be deemed eligible for admission, even if he/she secures SMAS in all sections.
+A candidate scoring less than the MAP would not be allotted any merit rank, even if the candidate secures SMAS in all sections.

 Merit list preparation: The final ranking of the candidates will be based on percentile scores calculated from the best three section scores.
 The merit list will be published based on the following criteria: